 Final high resolution archive for two reasons

-1) I have a fairly "complete" archive of all my images, ready for use, that is less than 2 TB (which easily fit on a small hard drive) that I have with me when I travel.
-This way I can always find any valuable final photo someone requests or I need for an article on my website, Facebook, an exhibition, etc.
+1) I have a fairly "complete" archive of all my images, ready for use, that is less than 2 TB (which easily fit on a small hard drive or a folder on my MacBook Pro that has a 8TB drive) so that I have them handy when I travel.
+This way I can always find any valuable final photo someone requests or I need for an article on my website, Facebook, an exhibition, etc. - even when I am far and away from the large archive at home.

 2) I can upload this archive as a third backup to a cloud, or in another location.